markcrispo/CSFS1010-Lab-1/README.md

 - the Save button should reappear
 - the text should be editable again.

-Make sure to disable the Save button when the text field is empty!
+- the Save button should be disabled when the text field is empty

 ## Step 3 - Hover Effects!